 Diversity in Novels in Verse for Kids

-My other sneaky way to get my kids reading poetry is Novels in Verse.
+My other sneaky way to get my kids to read poetry is Novels in Verse.
 Here are 5 amazing diversity novels in verse that I’ve enjoyed recently.

 Brown Girl Dreaming by Jacqueline Woodson